Blog

 MC/DC merged into gcc

 I have to admit, it feels quite nice to finally write this post.
 My support for MC/DC in gcc was merged April 4th, followed by a couple of bug fixes.
 This post is just an announcement - I plan to some time later write a more detailed post on how it works and how to use it, and maybe one on MC/DC itself.
 It has been a long project.
 I started working on it around the start of 2022, so it took a bit more than two calendar years from starting the work to the feature being merged, with mixed activity.
+It is at the time of writing (2024-04-18) not part of a release, so to use it you must build gcc from source.

 Read more →